 In some scenarios (not just those involving Profile Management), connections to registry profile data are preserved after users log off.
 This preservation can result in slow logoffs or incomplete termination of user sessions.
 The User Profile Hive Cleanup (UPHClean) tool from Microsoft can help resolve these scenarios.

 Deleting local profiles

 Microsoft Delprof.exe and Sepago Delprof2 are tools that help you delete user profiles.

 If you use VMware software to create virtual desktops, but users’ cached profiles are locked and cannot be deleted, see Profile Management and VMware for troubleshooting information.

 Diagnosing profile issues can involve locating where the files in a user’s profiles are stored.
-This procedure provides a quick way to check this.
+The following procedure provides a quick way to identify where profiles are stored.

 To determine whether a server is processing a user’s logons and logoffs correctly, check the file called PmCompatibility.ini in the user’s profile in the user store.
 The file is located in the profile’s root folder.
 The last entry in the file is the name of the server from which the user last logged off.
 For example, if the server runs Profile Management 5.0, the entry would be:

 To roll back to earlier versions of Profile Management, run del /s from the command line on the file server that hosts the user store.
 The command deletes the PmCompatibility.ini file from each profile.
 For example, if the local path to the user store is D:\UpmProfiles, run: